maxant/kafka-data-consistency/mf/README.md

 ## TODO

+- "Must be processed by time X": in online processes the user willl get a timeout.
+At that stage u don't want to have to say, hey no idea whats still going to happen, rather we want to have a determinate state which can be reloaded and allow the user to restart from there
+- Waiting room for retryable errors: topics where consumer delays.
+Works because everything in the topic needs to wait longer than the first one.
+10 sec topic has consumers that wait that long and their consumer config allows that.
+Send to waiting room contains a header so it knows where to send it back to
+- Retryable vs non retryable.
+Unique constraint, validation, illegal argument are non retryable.
+Anything else?
 - when pricing error demo happens, we end up in an inconsistent state
   - we could save that in the contract. or we could do validation before a specific process step => but how would we do that, since we have prices, theyre just for the old version of the draft.
   - SO, we need to either send an event back, so that the state can be updated (which could also fail), or we need to send a